The Niagara Gorge: 5 Ways to Experience This Natural Wonder

 Now I have to be straight with you – there were times when I was tempted to hop the fence and nestle into a nook right beside the rapids to really get up close and personal with nature’s power contained in the waves.
 Nevertheless, I resisted temptation as it is actually illegal to tackle the rapids.

 Up until the early 1980s, visitors could go white water rafting along the Niagara River.
 This has since been outlawed due to how hazardous the rapids can be.
 However, you can enjoy the last of the rapids from the American side as some of Whirlpool State Park’s trails like the Niagara Gorge Trail lead close to the shoreline of the Niagara River.
-If you can’t want to visit the United States, don’t worry as there are some trails on the Canadian side.
+If you can’t wait to visit the United States, don’t worry as there are some trails on the Canadian side.

 Now that you’ve admired them up close, let’s get a bird’s eye view of these whitewater rapids and the Niagara Gorge!